RedstoneMedia/HAG-Timetable-App/README.md

 This is a Timetable app for a specific school in Germany.

-This app exsists because the only current way to view the Timetable without the app is over iserv and looks like garabge.
+This app exists because the only current way to view the Timetable without the app is via IServ and looks like garbage.